Integrable Deformations of Sigma Models: Current-current deformations of the WZW model

 Since $\grp{U}(1)$ is abelian we have $\bar{h}^{-1} A_\pm \bar{h} = A_\pm$ and $\bar{h}^{-1}\partial_\pm \bar{h} = \partial_\pm \bar{h} \bar{h}^{-1}$.
 On the other hand, the gauge symmetry of the axially gauged WZW model is given by

-Away from the points $\lambda = \pm1$ the action~\eqref{eq:u1def} is not invariant under any gauge symmetry and has $\dim \grp{G}$ dynamical degrees of freedom.
+Away from the points $\lambda = \pm1$ the action~\eqref{eq:u1def} is no longer invariant under the gauge symmetry and has $\dim \grp{G}$ dynamical degrees of freedom.
 Again the global part of the gauge symmetry survives, hence the model has at least a $\grp{U}(1) \times \grp{U}(1)$ global symmetry acting as

 Assuming that the $\alg{u}(1)$ subalgebra is not null, that is $\tr\big(T^2\big) \neq 0$ where $T$ is the $\alg{u}(1)$ generator, we can introduce the orthogonal projector $P:\alg{g}\to\alg{u}(1)$ and the equations of the motion for the fields $A_\pm$ are